Influencer Engagement Rate Calculator

-Links within posts give audiences more ways to engage an influencer post.
-Whether these links direct to a landing page, eCommerce store, or request for more information, tracking them can give you a better idea of how well your influencer posts are performing.
+Links within posts give audiences more ways to engage a creator post.
+Whether these links direct to a landing page, ecommerce store, or request for more information, tracking them can give you a better idea of how well your creator's posts are performing.

 Audience Post Comments

 The opportunity for ongoing user-generated content makes post comments significant.
-Often, audience members have questions or feedback regarding a brand or product showcased in an influencer post.
+Often, audience members have questions or feedback regarding a brand or product showcased in a creator post.

-Both the brand and the influencer have the opportunity to engage those followers with helpful information.
+Both the brand and the creator have the opportunity to engage those followers with helpful information.
 These comments can also initiate fruitful conversations that generate additional engagements from other social media users.

-All to say, by paying close attention to post comments, your marketing team and influencer may want to encourage ongoing discussion within an influencer post.
-This activity will continue putting the influencer post back into follower newsfeeds and even attract outside audiences.
+All to say, by paying close attention to post comments, your marketing team and creator may want to encourage ongoing discussion within an influencer post.
+This activity will continue putting the creator post back into follower newsfeeds and even attract outside audiences.